 Like any other space mission, the ICV mission begins with the launch.
 Once the desired Earth orbit is reached, ICV is released by the launcher and the preliminary operations begin.
 These kind of operations continue until the proper functioning of the spacecraft has been tested.
 Once the Ground Station clearance is obtained, the first electric orbit rising is performed in order to reach the LOP-G orbit.
 At the end of the orbital transfer, when ICV reaches 30 km from the station, the rendezvous and mating phase is accomplished.
-At this time ICV is docked to LOP-G. Subsequently, the maintenance, control, logistics, and cargo handling phases are carried out in sequence.
-After have accomplished all these operations, the spacecraft separates from the station and starts the second electric orbit rising with the aim of reaching the ORS orbit.
-At the end of the orbital transfer, when ICV reaches 5 km from the ORS, the rendezvous and mating phase is performed.
-At this time ICV is docked to LOP-G and refueling phase is carried out.
-After have accomplished the refueling operations, the spacecraft separates from the station and starts the third electric orbit rising with the aim of reaching the MOS orbit.
+At this time ICV is docked to LOP-G. Subsequently, the maintenance, control, logistics, cargo handling and refueling phases are carried out in sequence.
+After have accomplished all these operations, the spacecraft, with its cargo module, separates from the station and starts the second electric orbit rising with the aim of reaching the MOS orbit.
 At the end of the deep space transfer, when ICV reaches 30 km from the MOS, the rendezvous and mating phase is performed.
 In Martian orbit, while docked to MOS, the control, logistics and cargo handling phases are carried out in sequence.
-After have accomplished all these operations, the spacecraft separates from the station and starts the fourth electric orbit rising in order to return in the LOP-G orbit.
+After have accomplished all these operations, the spacecraft separates from the station and starts the third electric orbit rising in order to return in the LOP-G orbit.
 Once the station orbit is reached, the rendezvous and mating from deep phase is accomplished and the mission cycle can proceed.
 In Figure 5.3 is shown the related DRM.